KwameTaylor/capstone-proposals/seasonalityonspotify.md

 The goal is to predict how well a particular kind of song will do based on season, so that publishers can time the release of singles and albums to be during peak seasonality for that kind of song.

+Does Lo-fi get played during the day, at night, or in the morning?

+Does distance to the equator change the seasonality of a particular song or songs?

 ---

 > From a business / stakeholder perspective, what are the deliverables of this project?
 (It's okay if this is hypothetical at this point)